-- A WiseUp and Doodle event creating a live illustration of the ‘perfect school’, inspired by hundreds of young people and members of the public.
-This illustration was then brought by the activists to Ofsted’s Head of Policy to discuss what needs to change in schools, and how changing the Ofsted framework could help.
+- A WiseUp and Doodle event created a live illustration of the ‘perfect school’, inspired by hundreds of young people and members of the public.
+The activists then brought this illustration to Ofsted’s Head of Policy to discuss what needs to change in schools and how changing the Ofsted framework could help.

-- An interactive parliamentary event hosted by the young activists, inviting attendees to play various games and creative activities, which demonstrated the benefits of support for wellbeing and mental health on young people’s ability to concentrate and achieve at school.
+- An interactive parliamentary event hosted by young activists invited attendees to play various games and creative activities, demonstrating the benefits of support for wellbeing and mental health on young people’s ability to concentrate and achieve at school.
 Over 30 parliamentarians attended, including the two Government Ministers and representatives from number 10.
-We also saw fantastic attendance from the sector, with around 15 other charities there in solidarity with the campaign.
+We also saw fantastic attendance from the sector, with around 15 other charities in solidarity with the campaign.

 What were the outcomes?

-- A whole body of work co-created by empowered young people with lived experience of the issues at hand, making the campaign more authentic and ultimately connect with more people.
+- A whole body of work co-created by empowered young people with lived experience of the issues at hand, making the campaign more authentic and ultimately connecting with more people.

 - A group of creative activists feeling a sense of pride, influence and ownership in a hugely successful nationwide campaign.

-- An engaged activist group which feels more connected to Young Minds and the wider landscape.
+- An engaged activist group feels more connected to Young Minds and the wider landscape.

-- The young people involved feeling benefit to their own mental health and self-esteem.
+- The young people involved feeling the benefit to their mental health and self-esteem.

 What were the wider impacts?

-- An open letter to Amanda Speilman, signed by over 22,000 people, asking for wellbeing to me made a priority in the Ofsted inspection framework and consultation action taken by 5,500 people.
+- An open letter to Amanda Speilman, signed by over 22,000 people, asking for wellbeing to be made a priority in the Ofsted inspection framework and consultation action taken by 5,500 people.

-- Meeting with activists and Ofsted’s Head of Policy to discuss what need to change in schools and how changing the Ofsted framework could help.
+- Meeting with activists and Ofsted’s Head of Policy to discuss what needs to change in schools and how changing the Ofsted framework could help.